SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-08-xna-and-beyond-the-notable-mentions.markdown

 #### Familiar Development Experience

-XPF has been specifically designed to be familiar to WPF & Silverlight developers and comes with a collection of out of the box controls, that can be composed together to create flexible layouts in no time at all.&nbsp; The beta launches with the following controls:
+XPF has been specifically designed to be familiar to WPF & Silverlight developers and comes with a collection of out of the box controls, that can be composed together to create flexible layouts in no time at all.
+The beta launches with the following controls:

 - Border
 - Button